0x1B05/nju_os/book_notes/content/02_virtualization_02_memory_00_basic.typ

 - then, the OS copies the address space from the current location to the new location;
 - finally, the OS updates the saved base register (in the process structure) to point to the new location.

-note how its memory translations are handled by the hardware with no OS intervention:
+Note how its memory translations are handled by the hardware with no OS intervention:
 #image("images/2023-12-14-15-46-44.png", width: 80%)

 === Summary